-Tax Fraud & Evasion
+Tax Fraud Lawyer & Tax Evasion

 Tax fraud can occur in a variety of ways: misrepresenting income on a return, overstating deductions, or concealing bank accounts, to name but a few.
 Fraudulent activity can include both affirmative acts, such as subscribing to a false tax return, or omissions, such as fraudulent failure to file.
 The central question is whether the taxpayer willfully engages in conduct intended to conceal, mislead, or otherwise prevent the collection of taxes believed to be owing.

-Badges Of Fraud
+Badges of Fraud

 “Badges of Fraud” are behaviors and facts that suggest to the IRS that an individual or organization has engaged in tax fraud, tax evasion, or other criminal conduct.
 A non-exhaustive list of Badges of Fraud can be found here.